blukatdevelopment/FPS_Framework/Planning/README.md

 - Make sure treadmill knows when it is using a cell

 ## Auth service
-- Build auth service in order repo.
+- Build auth service in other repo.
 - Set up outward-facing nodejs server to offer this service.
 - Build static Util method in this project to attempt to connect and use configured auth service endpoint.